 The limestone grassland at Wren's Nest also supports good numbers of common Spotted Orchid, Bee Orchid and Pyramidal Orchid, shown right

 On Wren's Nest hill in the southern part of the Reserve most of the oldest Ash, Beech and Sycamore are survivors of trees planted over the last 200 years.
 Ash woodlands has a good range of shrubs and a wide assortment of mosses, ferns and other plants growing on the woodland floor.

 Grasslands on the Reserve are cut once a year towards the end of summer, a style of management which favours an attractive variety of wild flowers and grasses including Sweet Vernal Grass, Crested Dog's-tail and Hay Rattle.
 Where deeper and richer soils have developed, coarser grasses like Cocksfoot will be found, with swathes of Willowherb, Thistle and Bramble.

 At the height of summer on a warm sunny day, a walk across Wren's Nest should allow you to see as many as ten different kinds of butterfly.

 Clumps of thistles and knapweed are a good place to see Red Admirals, Skippers and Small Tortoiseshells which visit them to feed on nectar.
-Many other insects also take advantage of the rich sources of nectar at Wren's Nest, such as Bumble Bees, Hoverflies and a great variety of beatles.
+Many other insects also take advantage of the rich sources of nectar at Wren's Nest, such as Bumble Bees, Hoverflies and a great variety of beetles.
 Brown Hawker and Common Darter dragonflies may be found hunting along hedgerows or in quarries.